Trevarno railway station

-Trevarno railway station is a small railway station request stop on the Helston Railway, a heritage railway in Cornwall, United Kingdom.
+Trevarno railway station is a small railway station request stop on the Helston Railway, a heritage railway in Cornwall, England, United Kingdom.

 History

 The Helston Railway Preservation Society started work at Trevarno in 2005 with volunteers starting work on re-opening a section of the line.
 William Bickford-Smith was the first chairman of the original Helston Railway and he lived at Trevarno House.